akinankarali/akinankarali/README.md

 ## Hi 👋, I'm Saim Akın

 #### A passionate Front-End Developer
-<p>🔭 I'm mostly interested in Web and Mobile Development. <br> I am work with Vue and React.
-Also I am still learning Flutter for mobile.</p>
+<p>🔭 I'm mostly interested in Web and Mobile Development. <br> I am working with Vue and React.
+Also, I am still learning Flutter for mobile.</p>

 ### Connect with me: